bwys14/InterviewTask/README.md

 # KP-DataProcessing

 ## Description
 This package provides the functionality required by very small company called **KommatiPara** that deals with bitcoin trading.
 The basic aim of processing steps is to join information from two separate datasets: one containing clients data and the other one containing their financial details.
-Additionally, personal data is excluded  (except from clients\" e-mails), output is filtered as per chosen criteria and columns are renamed to make the output more user-friendly.
+Additionally, personal data is excluded  (except from clients\' e-mails), output is filtered as per chosen criteria and columns are renamed to make the output more user-friendly.
 ## Input parameters
 - -cds / --customers_data_path - path to dataset with customer data
 (mandatory, no default value)